Works Info

 Leather Mask concept over Smoke Veil and Golden Hour

-Smoke Veil obscured the face too heavily for social sharing; Golden Hour was too generic for a signature scent.
+Smoke Veil obscured the face too heavily for social sharing and event photos.
+Golden Hour alone was too generic for a signature scent.
 Leather Mask directly referenced the fragrance's core material identity and created a distinctive, shareable look that communicated the brand without logo placement.
-Result: client selected unanimously.
+The client selected unanimously.
 The structural face mapping became the visual signature cited in all press coverage.

 4